 Client Service Model

-A risk-based compliance program as promulgated by the SEC entails an explicit overlay of the client business model (products and services offered, client markets served, and product and service delivery channels) with the applicable regulatory regime.
-HRL commences all client engagments with executive interviews which at a minimum include the CCO and CEO of the enterprise.
-This process relies heavily upon a risk management documentation review relative to adequacy and congruence to the regulatory regime.
-The HRL documentation review is executed using an offsite or onsite protocol, at the direction of the client, with the intent being to minimize client dislocation and inconvenience that may attend consulting engagements.
-In this respect an accurate portrayal of the client compliance risk profile is formulated by HRL to appropriately reference the compliance resource requirements of our clients.
+A risk-based compliance program involves an explicit overlay of the client business model (products and services offered, client markets served, and product and service delivery channels) with the regulatory regime.
+We commence all client engagements with executive interviews to gain a full understanding of the firm’s needs.
+Documentation review is executed using an offsite or onsite protocol, at the direction of the client.
+We identify compliance gaps and collaborate with each client to close the gaps.

 Step 1: Understand all aspects of our client’s business model relative to compliance, including: